Studios

-All Guided Ultrasonics systems use the Guided Wave Testing (GWT) method, for inspection of metallic structures for the presence of defects caused by corrosion or erosion.
+All of Guided Ultrasonic’s systems use the Guided Wave Testing (GWT) method to inspect metallic structures for the presence of defects caused by corrosion, erosion, or cracks.

 GWT is a non-destructive method for determination of the condition of elongated structures – commonly pipes, but rails etc. can also be tested.